NVIDIA/NVFlare/docs/quickstart.rst

    RUN python3 -m pip install -U pip
    RUN python3 -m pip install -U setuptools
-   RUN python3 -m pip install monai pytorch-ignite numpy itk-io pandas kaleido plotly tensorboard tqdm nibabel nvflare
+   RUN python3 -m pip install torch torchvision tensorboard nvflare

    WORKDIR /workspace/
    RUN git clone https://github.com/NVIDIA/NVFlare.git

-We can then build the new container by running docker build in the directory containing this Dockerfile, for example tagging it nvflare-monai:
+We can then build the new container by running docker build in the directory containing this Dockerfile, for example tagging it nvflare-pt:

 .. code-block:: shell

-  docker build -t nvflare-monai .
+  docker build -t nvflare-pt .

-You will then have a docker image nvflare-monai:latest.
+You will then have a docker image nvflare-pt:latest.
 This can be used to run any of the client or server deployments.
 In POC mode, you can do this by mounting the directory containing the server or client subdirectories and startup scripts when you run the docker container.